gabcbrown/ancestral-genome-reconstruction/Notes/Pydigree.md

 parent's genotypes:
 `ped1.get_genotypes()`

 ________________________________________________________________________________
 Individual - represent the genotype and phenotype of an individual.
-  inputs:
-  -

 Organization of individuals:
 Population - represent a group of unrelated individuals.